briansworth/dev/_posts/2019-5-26-PowerShell-Dhcp-Install.md

 ```

 *NOTE: This setting above 'DeleteDnsRROnLeaseExpiry' also tells DHCP to remove DNS entries when a lease has expired.*
-*This will keep your DNS clean even after servers are decommisioned. *

 <p>
   A DHCP server can manage IP address leasing across multiple networks.